adamroach/heapspurs/README.md

 # Future Functionality / Patches Welcome

 There's definitely a lot more that could be added to this tool to make it more useful.
-One that I haven't had time to pursue, but which would be very useful, would be recovery of object layout information from the executable itself.
+One approach that I haven't had time to pursue, but which would be very useful, would be recovery of object layout information from the executable itself.
 There's a fairly good description of how one might start going about this in the post "[Analyzing Golang Executables  -- JEB in Action](https://www.pnfsoftware.com/blog/analyzing-golang-executables/#title_types)".
-Once this information is extracted, we could parse out the types of the pointers in known objects, and then recursively follow them -- basically, automating the process described above using counter pointing.
+Once this information is extracted, we could parse out the types of the pointers in known objects, and then recursively follow them -- basically, automating the process described above using pointer counting.

 With object layout information, we could then find objects that have a unique combination of {size, pointer positions}, and assume that any objects in the heap that match those patterns are necessarily those kinds of objects, which gives us a starting point to begin our object traversal.
 This could be used instead of an OID file, or supplemented by it.

+It may also be possible to pull in additional information from `pprof` output as well to assist in object identification.
+I have not yet done much research in this direction.